 Comfortable Shorts

 A pair of comfortable shorts will keep you cool in the African heat.
-The vast majority of days you can find us in a pair of shorts as they are much more comfortable than pants.
-The standard outfit for us in Africa was a pair of shorts, a t-shirt, and sandals if we’re honest.
+We consider them to be a staple men’s and women’s travel clothing item.
+The vast majority of days, you can find us in shorts as they are much more comfortable than pants.
+The standard outfit for us in Africa was a pair of shorts, a T-shirt, and sandals, if we’re honest.

-If you’re worried about Malaria keep in mind most mosquito bites occur at dusk and nighttime.
-So we’d often switch to pants in the evening along with a good layer of insect repellant.
-Trail shorts are perfect for travel in Africa as they provide sun protection and many contain insect repellants.
+If you’re worried about Malaria, remember that most mosquito bites occur at dusk and nighttime.
+So we’d often switch to pants in the evening, along with a good layer of insect repellant.
+Trail shorts are perfect for travel in Africa as they provide sun protection, and many contain insect repellants.
 Their stretchable fabric makes them ideal for sitting in a vehicle or bus for long hours throughout the day.

 Lightweight Long Sleeve Shirt

 I wear a long sleeve almost every night in Africa.
-Malaria is a real threat in most of Sub-Saharan Africa and it’s best treated by prevention rather than medication.
-Every evening in malaria-prone regions we make sure to wear long-sleeve shirts and pants to cover our skin as mosquitos bite in the evenings.
+Malaria is a real threat in most of Sub-Saharan Africa, and it’s best treated by prevention rather than medication.
+Every evening in malaria-prone regions, we wear long-sleeve shirts and pants to cover our skin as mosquitos bite in the evenings.

-Long sleeves are also great for sun protection and we wore them on desert walks in Namibia and a canoe safari on the Zambezi River.
-Temperatures aren’t always hot, as morning and the mountains can often be very cool a long sleeve shirt provides more versatility.
+Long sleeves are also great for sun protection, and we wore them on desert walks in Namibia and a canoe safari on the Zambezi River.
+Temperatures aren’t always hot, as morning and the mountains can often be very cool a long-sleeved shirt provides more versatility.
 They’re also stylish and a classic look to sport in Africa.

 See Our Recommendations For shirts